Review score

 - Email Protection (optional) that creates @duck.com aliases and blocks email trackers.

-- App Tracking Protection to shield other apps from sneaky data grabs (runs locally, no personal data leaves your phone).
+- App Tracking Protection to shield other apps from sneaky data grabs (runs locally, so no personal data leaves your phone).

 - Fire Button to burn all open tabs, history, and data with one press.